pulumi/pulumi-lsp/README.md

 ### Hover
 - [ ] Resource info on hover
-- [ ] Same variable across the file
+- [ ] Highlight the variable at point across the file

 ### Completion
 - [ ] When entering input properties for a resource